 When to Use Wrist Wraps with Weightlifting

-While weightlifters are divided on the use of wrist straps, there are instances where lifters say straps have a lot to offer.
-For many weightlifters, early in their careers when they are lifting their heaviest amounts, they do so without the use of straps.
+While weightlifters are divided on the use of wrist wraps, there are instances where lifters say wraps have a lot to offer.
+For many weightlifters, early in their careers when they are lifting their heaviest amounts, they do so without the use of wraps.

 At that point, they have cultivated proper form and grip.
 As lifters age, they feel the aches and pains of strain just as anyone does.
-For lifters that are starting to feel the strain in their wrists, the adoption of wrist straps can help ease that discomfort, and that is why many of the world’s best weightlifters opt for using wrist straps.
+For lifters that are starting to feel the strain in their wrists, the adoption of wrist wraps can help ease that discomfort, and that is why many of the world’s best weightlifters opt for using wrist wraps.